-KS1 Y1 Y2 Pupils should be taught to: Pupils should be taught to: Plants identify and name a variety of common wild and garden plants, including deciduous and evergreen trees identify and describe the basic structure of a variety of common flowering plants, including trees. observe and describe how seeds and bulbs grow into mature plants find out and describe how plants need water, light and a suitable temperature to grow and stay healthy.
-Animals, including humans identify and name a variety of common animals including fish, amphibians, reptiles, birds and mammals identify and name a variety of common animals that are carnivores, herbivores and omnivores describe and compare the structure of a variety of common animals (fish, amphibians, reptiles, birds and mammals, including pets) identify, name, draw and label the basic parts of the human body and say which part of the body is notice that animals, including humans, have offspring which grow into adults find out about and describe the basic needs of animals, including humans, for survival (water, food and air) describe the importance for humans of exercise, eating the right amounts of different types of food and hygiene.
-Biology Living things and their habitats Anim associated with each sense. explore and compare the differences between things that are living, dead, and things that have never been alive. identify that most living things live in habitats to which they are suited and describe how different habitats provide for the basic needs of different kinds of animals and plants, and how they depend on each other identify and name a variety of plants and animals in their habitats, including micro-habitats describe how animals obtain their food from plants and other animals, using the idea of a simple food chain, and identify and name different sources of food.
-Chemistry Everyday materials distinguish between an object and the material from which it is made identify and name a variety of everyday materials, including wood, plastic, glass, metal, water, and rock describe the simple physical properties of a variety of everyday materials compare and group together a variety of everyday materials on the basis of their simple physical properties
+KS1 Y1 Y2 Pupils should be taught to: Pupils should be taught to: Plants identify and name a variety of common wild and garden plants, including deciduous and evergreen trees identify and describe the basic structure of a variety of common flowering plants, including trees. observe and describe how seeds and bulbs grow into mature plants find out and describe how plants need water, light and a suitable temperature to grow and stay healthy. su identify and name a variety of common animals including fish, amphibians, reptiles, birds and mammals identify and name a variety of common animals that are carnivores, herbivores and omnivores notice that animals, including humans, have offspring which grow into adults find out about and describe the basic needs of animals, including humans, for survival (water, food and air) Animals, including humans describe and compare the structure of a variety of common animals (fish, amphibians, reptiles, birds and mammals, including pets) describe the importance for humans of exercise, eating the right amounts of different types of food and hygiene.
+Biology Animals, inc • identify, name, draw and label the basic parts of the human body and say which part of the body is associated with each sense.
+E explore and compare the differences between things that are living, dead, and things that have never been alive. identify that most living things live in habitats to which they are suited and describe how different habitats Living things and their habitats provide for the basic needs of different kinds of animals and plants, and how they depend on each other identify and name a variety of plants and animals in s and t their habitats, including micro-habitats Living things • describe how animals obtain their food from plants and other animals, using the idea of a simple food chain, and identify and name different sources of food. distinguish between an object and the material from which it is made identify and name a variety of everyday materials, including wood, plastic, glass, metal, water, and rock Chemistry sle describe the simple physical properties of a variety of everyday materials Ch Everyday materials compare and group together a variety of everyday materials on the basis of their simple physical properties

-Uses of everyday materials identify and compare the suitability of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, paper and cardboard for particular uses. ifind out how the shapes of solid objects made from some materials can be changed by squashing, bending, twisting and stretching.
-Physics Seasonal observe changes across the four seasons observe and describe weather associated with the seasons and how day length varies
+Uses of everyday materials identify and compare the suitability of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, paper and cardboard for particular uses. find out how the shapes of solid objects made from some materials can be changed by squashing, bending, twisting and stretching.
+Physics Seasonal changes observe changes across the four seasons observe and describe weather associated with the seasons and how day length varies